SiaFoundation/hostd/host/storage/README.md

 # Storage Manager
-The Storage Manager is responsible for storing and retrieving sectors uploaded to the host and managing the volumes where sectors are stored.
+A Storage Manager is responsible for storing and retrieving sectors uploaded to the host.
 Sectors can now come from two different sources: contracts and temporary storage.

-It also needs to handle duplicate sectors.
-In `siad` the manager stores a uint32 reference counter, but it would be better for consistency to query the number of references remaining directly from the database before marking a location as free.
+## Responsibilities
++ Managing stored sectors
++ Reporting storage inconsistencies
++ Deleting sectors that are no longer referenced

+## Storage
+The RHP packages interact directly with a storage manager to write and read sectors from persistent storage.

+### Temp Storage
+Currently the storage manager also manages temporary storage, but that may not always be the case.

+# Volume Manager
+In `hostd` the Volume Manager is the default implementation of a storage manager.
+It is responsible for managing the storage of sectors on disk.
+It stores metadata in a SQLite database and sector data in a flat file.

 ## Responsibilities
 + Managing volume metadata